 a.
-Synergistic: act together to produce a single composite movement. e.g.
+Synergistic: act together to produce a single composite movement (facilitate each other). e.g.

 c.
-Adequate strength: Transferred muscle should not be stronger (antagonistic function gets restricted) or weaker (not effective) than the host muscle.
-Muscles usually lose atleast 1 grade MRC muscle power following transfer.
+Adequate strength: The donor muscle should achieve at-least 85% of the physiological power of the recipient to be effective.
+Muscles usually lose 1 grade MRC muscle power following transfer.
 The relative strengths (working capacity) of muscle are:

 - BR, FCU: 2